-OPSC, with support from OPTI West, is proud to offer an opportunity for Residents and Fellows to fulfill their ACGME Common Program Requirement for Scholarly Activity through Short Oral Abstract Presentations (SOAPs) at our 2019 Annual Convention in San Diego, CA.
+OPSC, with support from OPTI West, is proud to offer an opportunity for Residents and Fellows to fulfill their ACGME Common Program Requirement for Scholarly Activity through Short Oral Abstract Presentations (SOAPs) at our 2019 Fall Conference in Monterey, CA.

 To submit an abstract for consideration, you must complete the form below in its entirety.
 Multiple submissions are allowed, though you must complete a separate form for each submission.
 Multiple submissions on a single form will be automatically rejected.

-A maximum of seven (7) submissions will be accepted for presentation at the 2019 Convention.
+A maximum of seven (7) submissions will be accepted for presentation.

 ACGME Common Program Requirements (IV.B) considers resident scholarly activity as a core requirement.
 The specific type of research a resident or fellow can conduct is defined by the Scholarship Activity Guidelines generated by your specialty Review Committee. (www.ACGME.org).
 Many options exist.
 For instance, a Family Medicine Resident may present the results of a hypothesis-driven original clinical research study, present a case study and literature review of a clinical problem or present the design and results of a clinical quality improvement project conducted in your hospital or longitudinal out-patient clinic.